 While boric acid is less toxic to humans and pets compared to many synthetic insecticides, it is still important to use it responsibly.
 Here are some tips for safe application:

-- Keep boric acid out of reach of children and pets.
+- Keep boric acid out of reach of children and pets to prevent accidental ingestion or exposure.

-- Wear protective gloves and a mask during application to avoid skin contact and inhalation.
+- Wear protective gloves and a mask during application to avoid skin contact, inhalation, and potential irritation.

-- Always follow the product label’s instructions for safe and effective use.
+- Always follow the product label’s instructions carefully to ensure safe dosage and effective application methods.

 Boric Acid vs. Other Roach Control Methods